janwilmake/recursive-execution-flow-markdown/RFC.md

 ### Execution Rules

-1. **Nesting Constraint**: A deeply nested component cannot execute before its parent component has been initiated
+1. **Nesting Constraint**: A deeply nested component cannot execute before its parent component has been initiated.
-2. **Sibling Independence**: Components at the same nesting level can execute in parallel unless explicitly dependencies exist
+2. **Execution Order**: Components at the same nesting level can execute in parallel unless dependencies exist.
+If dependencies aren't known, sequential execution must be guaranteed to be possible.
+How dependencies are defined is up to the implementation and is not part of this RFC.
 3. **Content Streaming**: Component content can be streamed word-by-word while maintaining proper indentation
 4. **Line Wrapping**: Content automatically wraps at 80 characters while preserving blockquote structure